Yantacaw Nurse's Corner

 Additional ways to help prevent the spread of this illness include:

 - Cover your mouth and nose when you cough or sneeze.
 Use the inside of your elbow or a tissue, not your hands.

 - Wash your hands often with soap and water for 20 seconds, the amount of time it takes to sing "Happy Birthday" twice.

 - Clean and disinfect frequently touched surfaces daily.

 - Call your doctor if you think you’re experiencing symptoms.

 Visit Coronavirus.gov for more information, including a list of possible symptoms, testing, what to do if you’re sick, and other frequently asked questions.

 An Important Reminder: If you plan to travel during the district's spring break, outside of New Jersey, New York, Pennslyvania, Connecticut and Delaware, students and staff will need to quarantine for at least 7 days upon return.

-COVID testing will be required for staff members who have traveled, and available to students as well.
-The district is providing testing on Wednesday, April 15.
-As per the CDC guidance testing should occur 3 to 5 days post travel.
+The district is providing testing on as per the CDC guidance testing should occur 3 to 5 days post travel.
 If a student is choosing not to be tested, they must quarantine for 10 days.